nemonik/hands-on-DevOps/readme.md

 -left-> (*)
 ```

-In the development vagrant, push the `nemonik/hellowrold-web` container image into the private Docker registry running on the `Toolchain` vagrant, so that both vagrants can create containers from the image with the commands
+In the development vagrant, push the `nemonik/hellowrold-web` container image into the private Docker registry running on the `toolchain` vagrant, so that both vagrants can create containers from the image with the commands

 ```bash
 docker tag nemonik/helloworld-web 192.168.0.11:5000/nemonik/helloworld-web